Don't Set Goals. Do This Instead.

 Remember how I gave up on my corporate goal?
 My opening and closing images went something like this.

 Opening Image: Lisa-Marie sits in a cubicle surrounded by paperwork and files.
 A steady buzz of chatter about her makes it difficult to concentrate because she has no door.
 She picks at her packed lunch of a tuna sandwich with wilted lettuce.
 Tuna is all she can smell.
 Her boss knocks soundlessly on the padded wall and clears his throat.
 “I need you in this meeting to explain my work.”
-He leaves, you sigh.
+He leaves, she sighs.
 She looks at the clock, willing that second hand to rotate faster.

 Closing Image: Lisa-Marie is sitting at her desk in the sunroom of her home in The Bahamas, listening to the waves lap against the sea wall.
 She is working on developing an exciting new product and gathering feedback from some of her best customers about what they would like included.
 She has a fresh salad waiting for her in the fridge, but she decides to take a dip in the pool before lunch.
 The water is crisp and refreshing as she lies back to feel the warm sun on her face and contemplate a technical issue she’s been pondering.
 Her daughter will be home at three today, and she has promised they would play her Nancy Drew game after homework, so she dries off and heads inside.